- maths knowledge

 You could move into a senior management position, partnership in a private practice or self-employment as a consultant.

-You can get more advice about careers in surveying from the Royal Institution of Chartered Surveyors.Data from National Careers Service.
+You can get more advice about careers in surveying from the Royal Institution of Chartered Surveyors.Powered by Pathways.